A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: The setting and the main result

 is the normalizing constant.
 Note that each $\nu^\e_x$ is supported in $\mathcal{C}^{d,T}_x$.
 In the context of statistical mechanics, $\nu^\e_x$ is referred to as a Gibbs measure, and $Z^\e_{\Phi^\e}(x)$ is known as the partition function.

 \begin{Assu} For each $\e>0$ and every $r > 0$, there exists an $M = M(\e,r)\in\R$, such that for all $\omega \in \mathcal{C}^{d,T}$,

 \end{Assu}

 The specific form of the lower bound in Assumption \ref{asmp-Phi-1} is designed to ensure that the normalizing constant $Z^\e_{\Phi^\e}(x)$ is finite so that the r.h.s. of expression \eqref{mu-tilde} is normalizable to give the probability measure $\nu_x^\e$.
-Indeed, as $\mu_x^\e$ is a Gaussian measure, the celebrated Fernique theorem (see \cite[Corollary 2.8.6]{bogachev1998gaussian}) tells that there exists $\alpha > 0$ such that,
+Indeed, as $\mu_x^\e$ is a Gaussian measure, Fernique's theorem (see \cite[Corollary 2.8.6]{bogachev1998gaussian}) says that there exists $\alpha > 0$ such that,

 Thus, putting $r = \e \alpha$ in Assumption \ref{asmp-Phi-1}, we have